PenguinOfTheSky/AuthorPal/README.md

 FAQ is included in product.

 ## Patch notes:
-v2.6.0 added polyfill for shadowDom to improve browser compatibility. v2.5.0 Unfocus (return) button added when element is focused.
+v2.5.0 Unfocus (return) button added when element is focused.
 Code base cleaned up with esLint for ease of contribution.
 v2.4.0 New css theme 'Dark'.
 Can now delete files. v2.3.0 Allows for multiple open files, altered Menu dropdown.